Farrier's Corner

 Common Questions

-What makes copper-alloy horseshoe antimicrobial, and how does it work?
+What makes copper alloy antimicrobial, and how does it work?

 What kind of horse can benefit from the use of copper-alloy horseshoes?